 z/VM provides clear key RSA support for a considerably large number of Linux guests, which helps to enable hardware SSL acceleration on the servers.
 Cryptographic operations for individual guests can be offloaded to Crypto Express hardware associated with the servers.

-Dynamic Partition Manager (DPM) administrative mode for Linux
+Dynamic Partition Manager (DPM) administrative I/O configuration mode